-Swiss Group for
+Swiss Group for Mass Spectrometry

 The Swiss Group for Mass Spectrometry is a society that furthers interactions between scientists working in the various fields of mass spectrometry, doing basic research from gas phase ion chemistry to life sciences, in academia, industry and regulation.
 The SGMS was founded in 1982 (see history).
 Roughly two hundred individuals are listed as members.
-The SGMS also is an Associated Member Society of the Swiss Chemical Society (SCS).
+The SGMS also is an Associate Member Society of the Swiss Chemical Society (SCS).